 Developments in energy policy are particularly relevant to APM.
-For example, nuclear reactor refurbishment projects and new nuclear reactor units would produce new quantities of used nuclear fuel with potentially different characteristics for the new build reactor fuel.
-The NWMO has a process for ongoing monitoring, review and discussion of the potential implications of these developments on the volumes of used nuclear fuel that the NWMO may be asked to manage in the future.
+For example, nuclear reactor refurbishment projects and new nuclear reactor units would produce new quantities of used fuel with potentially different characteristics.
+The NWMO has a process for ongoing monitoring, review and discussion of the potential implications of these developments on the volumes of used fuel that the NWMO may be asked to manage in the future.